tryterra/TerraiOS/README.md

 # TerraiOS

-This framework allows developers to connect to Apple Health and Freestylelibre through Terra!
+This framework allows developers to connect to Apple Health and Freestylelibre1 through Terra!
 It also contains all necessary class and functions to connect to Terra's REST API.

 ## Specification (Only read this section if something breaks)